 - Social Security Disability Law

 Ms. Davidson is a native of the Middle Georgia area.
 She grew up just down the road in nearby Cochran, Georgia and has been a member of Congregation Sha’arey Israel Synagogue here in Macon since age 6.
-Shelley served two terms as President of the Congregation, and continues to serve in various capacities on the Board of Governors.
+Shelley is currently serving her fourth term as President of the Congregation.
+She is also the current president of Federation of Jewish Charities of Macon and Middle Georgia.

 Shelley is a past president of the Macon Chapter of Hadassah and she participated in Leadership Macon (class of 1995).
 She is very active in the Georgia Bar, having helped to co-chair the annual Social Security program with Rudolph Patterson for many years before taking over as Chairperson of the program.

 In addition, Shelley has been a guest lecturer at multiple programs — including events sponsored by the National Organization of Social Security Claimants’ Representatives (NOSSCR), Georgia Legal Services Corporation, Florida Bar and the Alabama Bar.
 She is a past president of NOSSCR and is currently serving on the Council of Past Presidents.

 Social Security disability law is so different from other areas of law.
 There is no other person on the other side; it’s a big government conglomerate that you’re looking at.
 So I feel like I’m helping the little person.
 And when I help them get benefits, I help them to get places to live, food to eat, and medical attention.